zapman449/monitorama_2016_notes/Tue03__CHICKEN.and.WAFFLES.Identifying.and.Handling.Malice__by_Eron.Nicholson.and.Noah.Lorang.md

     * Own servers
     * They love nagios
 * First rule of DDoS club is you don't talk about getting attacked
 * 3/24/2014, quiet morning.
-Start of DDoS
+Start of DDoS.
+Wanted a ransom of $1100
 * All primary links at max bandwidth.
-* Small attack: mesured around 80gbits/sec.
+* Small attack: measured around 80 gbits/sec.
 * Volumetric
 * DNS Reflection, NTP Reflection, Syn floods, ICMP Floods
 * Netflow allowed us to see what hit.